appernetic/hugo-bootstrap-1/README.md

 2. At the bottom of the Themes page paste the git link from GitHub (see image fig 1).
 3. If you want to update your config settings file click the "Use" button in the theme modal popup (WARNING!
 The current settings file will be overwritten), otherwise follow step 4.
 4. In Settings change the line theme = "theme-name-here" to theme = "hugo-bootstrap-mod"
+5. To configure menues and footer you need access to the data folder, read more in section "Access data folders".
 5. Click the button: Preview or Publish
 6. Wait 10 min or clear your local browser cache to see changes at GitHub.
 In preview content is updated imediatley but CSS changes need a cache clear to be visible.